Skip to main content

 Make an Impact in San Antonio

 Since launching in 2010, Teach For America has developed into a strong and innovative community of leaders in this booming Texas city.
-San Antonio corps members and alumni are consistently recognized among the top performing educators within San Antonio, and several alumni have evolved into school leadership roles.
+San Antonio corps members and alumni are consistently recognized among the top-performing educators in San Antonio, and several alumni have evolved into school leadership roles.

 Additionally, TFA has been a voice for change in the San Antonio area by reframing city discourse on the roots of educational inequity and lifting the messages of educational experts to decision-makers in the community.
-These efforts have shaped the turnaround efforts of the San Antonio Independent School District (SAISD) Superintendent and shaped the way the city allocates funds.
+These efforts have shaped the San Antonio Independent School District (SAISD) Superintendent's turnaround efforts and shaped how the city allocates funds.

-As a TFA teacher in San Antonio, you’ll work alongside other committed professionals who are advocating for students.
-Join our community-wide effort to improve the present reality for students attending public schools in San Antonio by applying to Teach For America today.
+As a TFA teacher in San Antonio, you’ll work alongside other committed professionals advocating for students.
+Join our community-wide effort to improve the present reality for students attending public schools in San Antonio.